ZannaSkull/Valery-WebHook-Spammer/README.md

 - Supports the use of proxies to hide your IP address and enhance anonymity.
 - Customization options for message content, delay between sends, and request timeout.
 - Intuitive and user-friendly interface.
+- Utilize multiple threads to send spam in parallel
+- Desktop notifications to track spamming progress and completion
+- Connect to Discord RPC server to display spamming status on Discord Rich Presence

+## Bypassing Rate Limits

+Discord imposes rate limits on webhook requests to prevent abuse and ensure the stability of their service.
+However, Valery WebHook Spammer includes a feature to bypass these rate limits by implementing a retry mechanism.
+Here's how it works:

+1. When a rate limit is encountered (HTTP status code 429), Valery WebHook Spammer will wait for the specified retry duration provided by the Discord API in the `Retry-After` header.
+2. After the waiting period, the program will automatically retry sending the webhook request.

 ## Requirements

 - Python 3.7 or above
+- `pip` package manager

+## Usage

+1. Open a terminal or command prompt and navigate to the project directory.
+2. Run the command: `Valery.py`.
+3. Follow the on-screen instructions to provide the necessary inputs, such as message, webhook URL, delay, threads count, etc.
+4. Sit back and watch Valery WebHook Spammer in action!

+## Disclaimer

+The Valery WebHook Spammer tool is provided for educational and testing purposes only.
+The developer and contributors shall not be held responsible for any misuse or damage caused by the program.
+Use it responsibly and at your own risk.

+## Credits

+Valery WebHook Spammer was created by Hisako.
+Special thanks to overpower for his ideas and rate limit bypass